drspliff17/obang/README.md

 {{{s}}}
 ```

-It also supports `$1`, `$2`, ... placeholders
+It also supports `$1`, `$2`, ... placeholders.

-When `regex_pattern` is defined, these are populated from regex capture groups
+When `regex_pattern` is defined, these are populated from regex capture groups.

 Without a regex pattern, they are populated from space-separated query parts,
-with the final placeholder receiving the remainder of the query
+with the final placeholder receiving the remainder of the query.

 Supported formatting flags: